vqtran/tea/README.md

 {{ include "base.html" }}
 ```

 And Tea's compilation will then take care of it!
-Beyond layouts this can be used for partials, anything where you want to include the contents of another file.
+Although this is less obvious that its a layout (versus normally stating at the top), this does make it clearer as to what the code is doing - and can be used for partials, anything where you want to include the contents of another file.

 *NOTE: The macro right now is not recursive, being if the file you're including contains an include, it will fail.
 This prevents cycles, but if this is something that you think is very important then please post an issue and I'll look into it.*